Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 • If you save your thesis in the open collection, you also give permission to make your thesis openly available on the internet for reading, browsing and printing free of charge.

-• If you save your thesis in the restricted collection, search engines will find the description and abstract of your thesis, and they can be read by anyone.
-The PDF file of a work saved in the restricted collection can only be accessed from IP addresses specified by Lapland UAS.
+• If you save your thesis in the restricted collection, search engines will index the description and abstract of your thesis, and they can be read by anyone.
+The PDF file of a thesis stored in the restricted collection can only be accessed from IP addresses specified by Lapland UAS.

 In both collections, the metadata and abstract of your thesis will be openly available for reading and can be found by the library’s Finna service and other search services.